andrea-berling/lispv/README.md

 The _application binary interface_ (ABI) that the compiler complies to is not very robust and certainly inefficient.
 Every one of its features is a weakness, for example:

 - function definitions are surrounded by a label that indicates where the function starts and by a label that indicates there the function ends.
-Definitions are inserted sequentially in the assembly and are skipped with a jump over the function end.
+Function definitions are inserted sequentially in the assembly and are skipped with a jump over the function end.
-- registers `a0..a7` are used as argument.
+- registers `a0..a7` are used as arguments.
 They are saved to the stack even if they are not overwritten by the function.
-The maximum number of arguments that that a function supports is 7. `a0` is the returned value and not the first argument (this is against the riscv calling convention).
+The maximum number of arguments that a function supports is 7. `a0` is the returned value and not the first argument (this is against the riscv calling convention).
-- a prologue is placed at the beginning of the program, before the `_start` label.
+- `+` and `-` are not inlined.
+A prologue is placed at the beginning of the program, before the `_start` label.
 The program can jump there to apply plus-_n_ and minus-_n_ operations, for n that goes from 1 to 7.
 - the function call simply uses a `jalr` instruction that takes an unsigned 12 bit immediate to the location of the function.
 A jump longer than 1024 instructions wouldn't work.
 A temporary register should be used to extend the jump if needed.
-- the argument registers of use during a function call are saved to memory used to keep note of original arguments during [non-leaf](https://en.wikipedia.org/wiki/Leaf_routine) function calls.
+- the argument registers of use during a [non-leaf](https://en.wikipedia.org/wiki/Leaf_routine) function call are saved to the stack and restored after the function of study calls every other function.

 Here is an example of a [triangular number](https://en.wikipedia.org/wiki/Triangular_number) function: